-I’ve worked at a natural foods store for over 6 years and we have a HUGE bulk section.
-I have done everything from stocking, cleaning (so much cleaning), to ringing it up.
+I’ve worked at a natural foods store for over six years and we have a HUGE bulk section.
+I have done everything from stocking bulk, cleaning bulk (so much cleaning), to ringing it all up.
 I know all the in’s and out’s of what goes on BTS (cool lingo for behind the scenes).
 So today I’m here to pass down my zero waste knowledge!

 You will learn all about TARE weights, the different types of bluk + how to be prepared!

 Let’s get a few things sorted first.
 There are multiple types of bulk available and this is not the same thing as a Costco type of bulk where buying in large quantities of something like 100 boxes of cheerios.

 I’m talking about the bins full of oats, nuts, rice, and seeds.
 You can buy as little or as much as you like and are typically charged by the pound.
 Buying your food in bulk is one of the best ways to reduce your waste!
 You eliminate packaging by just buying the product and putting it in your own container saving you time and money in the long run!